 In the following chapters, the current minimally invasive standard procedures, bougienage and slitting, as well as the open surgical procedures are presented, their advantages and disadvantages are highlighted, and the efficiency of the therapy alternatives is discussed.
 In addition, a comparison of these methods with treatment using the biotechnologically produced tissue substitute MukoCell® is provided.

-With MukoCell®, there now exists a treatment option for urethral reconstruction that uses the patient’s own cells as a transplant, a truly gentle alternative to conventional transplantation solutions.
-The replacement tissue is cultured from the patient’s own cells, incorporated into the surrounding tissue within a short amount of time and develops into new, fully functional urethral tissue.
-To harvest the seed transplant, a small piece of the patient’s buccal mucosa is removed under local anesthesia (see figure).
+Urethral reconstruction with the autologous patient-derived cell graft MukoCell® is a gentle alternative to conventional transplantation with native oral mucosa.
+The tissue substitute, grown from the patient’s own cells, integrates into the surrounding tissue within a short time and develops into new, fully functional urethral tissue.
+To obtain the graft, a small piece of the oral mucosa is removed from the patient under local anesthesia (see figure).

-The use of an autologous transplant has significant advantages for the patient because taking a biopsy is for the most part pain-free and without complications.
-The conventional extraction of native buccal mucosa and any of the complications that may follow (such as pain, bleeding, paresthesias, contractures, deformities of the mouth, difficulty with eating, drinking and speaking, permanent salivation, etc.) are avoided.
-Taking only a few cells from the buccal mucosa also reduces the length of the surgery and the time under anesthesia, thus simplifying the surgical technique.
+For patients, the use of the autologous graft has decisive advantages, as the biopsy is largely painless and free of complications.
+The conventional large-area removal of native oral mucosa and the associated complications (pain, bleeding, discomfort, contractures, deformation of the mouth, difficulties in eating, drinking and speaking, permanent salivation, …) are eliminated.
+Moreover, the removal of only a few cells from the oral mucosa shortens the operation and anesthesia time, thus simplifying the surgical technique.
 The costs for the use of the transplant and the care of the patient remain the same.